MSIA/2021-msia423-chang-christina-project/README.md

 docker run -e SQLALCHEMY_DATABASE_URI -p 5000:5000 --name test hike app.py
 ```

-When you're done with the app, run to stop the container:
+When you're done with the app, run the following command to stop the container:
 ```bash
 docker rm test
 ```